ICS 313 -- Programming Language Theory

 Mellish, Springer-Verlag, ISBN 3-540-58350-5.

-history of computing and programming languages,
+logical representation and reasoning, and the history of computing and programming languages.

-syntax and semantics,
+Programming language concepts include syntax and semantics,

 names, scopes, and bindings,

-control structures and control abstraction,
+control structures and control abstraction, and

-data types and data abstraction,
+data types and data abstractions.

-functional programming with Common Lisp and/or Scheme,
+Programming paradigms learned include Functional programming with Common Lisp and/or Scheme and

 and ICS 241 - Discrete Mathematics for Computer Science II.